harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-aws.md

 3. Select AWS, Region, Product, Cloud Provider, or Label.
 4. Select the operator.
 The supported operators are:
-	* **IN**: The exact match operation is used to filter for the value specified.
+	* **IN**: The exact match operation is used to filter on the specified value.
-	* **NOT IN**: The exact match operation is used to filter for the value that is not specified.
+	* **NOT IN**: Filters on values that do not match the specified value.
-	* **NULL**: The specified filter or field has no value.
+	* **NULL**: Filters on the specified filter or field that has no value.
-	* **NOT NULL**: The specified filter has a value.
+	* **NOT NULL**: Filters on the specified filter has a value.
-	* **LIKE**: Includes the cost of all items that matches the specified condition.
+	* **LIKE**: Includes the cost of all items that match the specified condition.
-5. Select value for your filter.
+5. Select a value for your filter.
 You can select multiple values.
 You can also filter and customize your result using the search option.

   <docimage path={require('./static/analyze-cost-for-aws-11.png')} width="60%" height="60%" title="Click to view full size image" />